-In December of 1973 He and riding partner LACO Bob Lawrence, President of the Los Angeles Chapter of the Hells Angels co-created the very first Toy run, which now takes place in thousands of cities world-wide.
+He and riding partner LACO Bob Lawrence, President of the Los Angeles Chapter of the Hells Angels co-created the very first Toy run in December of 1973, which now takes place in thousands of cities world-wide.

-In the early 70′s he met Alan Olson, Captain of Stone Witch, which was a 74′ square rigged topasil schooner that sailed out of San Francisco.
+He taught himself to sail on a Cal 28 sloop and found the sailing lifestyle fit him to a “T”.
+He met Alan Olson, Captain of Stone Witch, which was a 74′ square rigged topsail schooner that sailed out of San Francisco.
 He signed on for a 3 month sail to Guatemala to see if the sailing life was for him.
-Stone Witch was the flag-ship for GreenPeace, and had no engine, ran kerosee running lights, and had four 21′ oars for propulsion.
-This sail changed his life, and soon, while they rode all over the world on Harley’s, he lived aboard various sailboats that he would buy, fix up, and sell.
-For over thirty years he lived aboard sailboats and cruised most of the Pacific and Central America.
+Stone Witch was the flag-ship for GreenPeace, and had no engine, ran kerosene running lights, and had four 21′ oars for propulsion.
+His life was changed forever, and soon, while riding all over the world on Harley’s, he lived aboard various sailboats that he would buy, fix up, and sell.
+For over thirty five years he lived aboard sailboats and cruised most of the Pacific and Central America.

-In 1986 he sold BIKER and TATTOO magazines to Easyriders and started sailing full time.
+He sold BIKER and TATTOO magazines to Easyriders in 1986 and started sailing full time.
 For many years he sailed the Pacific Coast of Mexico and Central America on his Formosa 51, the first Lost Soul, and then on another 51′ ketch, named Predator, with numerous trips to the Hawaiian Islands and back.
 Then, in 1990 After fixing and selling seven boats he bought the 68′ staysail ketch Lost Soul and this would be his home for the next 17 years.

 He kidnapped Jody, the bartender at the Portofino Marina Yacht Club, and they took off to explore the South Pacific.
 As it turns out, they cruised all over the South Pacific, and then sailed through the Panama Canal to the Atlantic, sailed the Med, the Caribbean and everywhere they ever dreamed of going.
 They were married on board Lost Soul at the Portofino Marina on their return from their world voyage.

-Bob now divides his time between publishing, writing, world cruising, and doing seminars on sailing and writing novels.
-He has written seven books: Letters From The Lost Soul, The Sailing Life, Brotherhood of Outlaws, BIKER, Emerald Bay, King Harbor and Starboard Attitude (released June of 2011).
+Bob now divides his time between publishing, writing, world cruising, Riding his Harley and doing seminars on sailing and writing novels.
+He has written nine books: His newest, DORF, as well as Biker to Sailor, Letters From The Lost Soul, The Sailing Life, Brotherhood of Outlaws, BIKER, Emerald Bay, King Harbor and Starboard Attitude.

-Bob has two children, six grandchildren and 2 great-grandchildren and still sails all over the world whenever he gets the chance.
+Bob has two children, six grandchildren and 8 great-grandchildren and still rides and sails all over the world whenever he gets the chance.
 He and his wife Jody live in the Sierra Nevada mountains, between the middle and north forks of the Feather River, overlooking Lake Oroville, in Berry Creek, California.